jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 ### OD 3 Voting interests
 (1) Subject to the succeeding provisions of this section, a person's voting interest in a company at any time equals the percentage of the total shareholder decision-making rights in respect of the company at that time carried by shares or options held by the person at that time.
 (2) Notwithstanding subsection (1), where at any time in respect of any company the percentage of shareholder decision-making rights carried by shares or options held by any person differs as between the types of decision-making listed in the definition of shareholder decision-making rights, the person's voting interest in the company at that time equals the average at that time of those differing percentages.
-(3) For the purposes of this section,— the company (or the grantor of the option, if not the company) is deemed not to have issued or granted that excluded security, pre-1991 budget security, or excluded option, and the holder of that excluded security, pre-1991 budget security, or excluded option is deemed not to hold it; and
+(3) For the purposes of this section,—the company (or the grantor of the option, if not the company) is deemed not to have issued or granted that excluded security, pre-1991 budget security, or excluded option, and the holder of that excluded security, pre-1991 budget security, or excluded option is deemed not to hold it; and
   (a) notwithstanding any other provision of this Act, in the case of any special corporate entity,—
     (i) where no shares have been issued by the special corporate entity, the special corporate entity is deemed to have issued shares which shares carry all shareholder decision-making rights and all other rights of ownership in respect of the special corporate entity; and
     (ii) the members or, if there are no members, the directors of the entity (including, in the case of any public authority or any State enterprise that has neither members nor directors as so described, any relevant Minister of the Crown performing the function of a director) for the time being, in their collective capacity as such, are deemed to hold all shares and options over shares in that special corporate entity and rights derived from those shares and options (including a voting interest deemed to arise under paragraph (d)) as if those members or directors were always the same single person (other than a company) having an existence co-extensive with that of the special corporate entity and holding nothing other than rights in respect of the special corporate entity; and